Arizona Game & Fish Department Helping Wildlife That Go Moo

 The Cartwright project’s decision memo also included two theories often used to justify projects to build new livestock waters in the Southwest – both of which deserve scrutiny.
 First, Ranger Grondin claimed that the new livestock waters would help protect the riparian areas on the allotment by luring cattle away from them.
 But his decision notice included the approval of the new livestock watering trough that might be located near the new water storage tank near Mashakattee spring.
 Moreover, research (Carter 2017) has shown that building upland livestock waters provides insufficient protection to riparian bottomlands if cattle aren’t fenced out of them, and primarily facilitates increased grazing in the uplands.
 And how does diverting significant portions of water out of desert springs protect them?

-The other popular theory he repeated was that the new livestock waters would improve upland habitat by providing more water sources for the local wildlife, which in the case of the Cartwright project, focused on desert mule deer habitat.
+The other popular theory he repeated was that the new livestock waters would improve upland habitat by providing more water sources for the local wildlife, which in the case of the Cartwright project, was supposed to be desert mule deer.
 But there is a lack of research showing that desert mule deer benefit from livestock waters during the cool seasons or wet years, as they are adapted to arid lands.
 However, they have been found to concentrate around water sources in dry months or years.
 Subsequently, the Western Association of Fish and Wildlife Agencies (WAFWA) habitat guidelines for mule deer suggest that water sources should be no more than 3 miles apart, so that deer can be within 1.5 miles of surface water.
 These distance-to-water guidelines aren’t based upon hard science, but an assumption that, “Well distributed water sources likely distribute deer better through their habitat, thereby allowing them to occupy previously unused areas.”

 But a review of the map showing the locations of the Cartwright project’s proposed livestock waters showed that only a few of them would be more than about 1.5 miles from the numerous springs in the area, or the perennial stretch of Cave Creek.
 Obviously, the benefits from the new livestock watering troughs would be negligible for the local desert mule deer.